Seatis/my-teaching-materials/java-basics/P-project-options/README.md

 ### Challenge: Monster Dodge 'Ems
 This is a old standard for playing with multi-dimensional arrays.
 You have a game board and you have to populate it with "monsters" who if they get you, you're toast.
 But monsters can be blocked by walls and will be destroyed if they run into other monsters, hit traps you lay or run into swamps that are also randomly distributed when the game starts.

+Note that I did this by hand, in your version you should space the matrix out better with borders and/or so that the cells appear more as squares.

 #### Sample Operation

 ```